cjteclab/yatra/research_log.md

 		fork creates a completely indepented copy of Git repository.
 A clone in contrast creates a linked copy that will continue to synchronize with the target repository.
 - Fetch vs. pull
 	- pull == fetch + merge , while fetch only update without merge

+### Markdown

+## 20231202

+### Git commands

+### Learning strategy
+I have to adopt my learning strategy.
+In the past I always wrote down every command or every shortcut.
+But then I never used the notes, because I searched the internet for the right answer.
+So it makes no sense to write down commands.

+But what does make sense?

+1. Knowing what possibilities you have (in a logic way) and what you may can do? **Functional knowledge**

+2. Where you can find information? **Locational knowledge**
+  1. Using commands like **help** and **manual pages**
+  2. Internet : Important bookmarks, stackoverflow
+  3. Advanced : Forums

+3. Collecting commands and other things I active using **Actional knowledge**

+### Bash scripting

+- Each script starts with the line: `#!/bin/bash`
+- 3 file descriptors (3 return values): stdin, stdout(1), stderr(2)
+- redirection outputs *>*
+  - there a some combination between stdout & stderr
+    - redirect stdout to stderr and vise-versa: *a>&b* -> link a to b
+    - redirect both to stderr or stdout
+    - redirect both to a file: *>&*
+- pipes : use the output of a program as the input of another one : *|*